info@hwscenter.com

 • Workplace Adjustments: Consider requesting flexible schedules or reduced screen exposure.

-• Professional Guidance: Your healthcare provider can help create a personalized treatment plan and connect you with mental health or pain management resources.
+• Professional Guidance: Your healthcare provider can help create a personalized migraine treatment plan and connect you with mental health or pain management resources.

 Summary: